Kermer/Overlap2D-Importer/README.md

 1. Drop 'Plugin' folder into your Godot plugins folder
 2. Enable 'Overlap2D Importer' at editor settings
-3. Press 'Importer' button on top of your 2D scene editor
+3. Press 'Overlap2D' button on top of your 2D scene editor
 4. Navigate to 'project.dt' file

 This is really early version of importer, so it should contain some bugs.